FoxLisk/alttp-notes/glitches/ancillae/ancilla_tutorial.md

 Let's look at some ways to spawn a slot 9 Somaria block, which is one of the most powerful uses of this tech (although I'm not covering applications - [some of that is written up in the hookpushing section, though](/glitches/hook_pushing).)

 We already have the knowledge required to do this!
-If we have full front slots, a high search index (anything >5 counts, although in practice we usually want >9), and a replaceable ancilla, we can spawn an ancilla into a back slot.
+If we have full front slots, a high search index (anything >5 counts, although in these examples we want >9), and a replaceable ancilla, we can spawn an ancilla into a back slot.

 How do we set a high index?
 The easiest way is by spamming lamp while facing a direction other than right - [more details here](setting_search_index.md#lamp).